Beckowl/KogamaTools/README.md

 ## 🌀 **Other**
 - Anti ban
 - Cheat engine support
-- Older versions support (should work with any version since the transparency logic update)
+- Older versions support (though it might not work 100%)

 ---